[Note: GJEL Accident Attorneys Does Not Handle Class Action Lawsuit Cases]

 10. Tyco accounting scandal $3.2 billion

-In 2007, a federal judge in New Hampshire approved settlements worth $3.2 billion to resolve claims that Tyco International executives enriched themselves at shareholders’ expense.
+In 2007, a federal judge in New Hampshire approved federal judge approved settlements worth $3.2 billion to resolve claims that Tyco International executives enriched themselves at shareholders’ expense.
 Tyco agreed to pay nearly $3 billion while its former auditing firm PricewaterhouseCoopers paid the rest.
 Tyco’s former CEO Dennis Kozlowski served six and a half years in prison and paid $167 million in restitution and fines for his role in the scandal.
 Former CFO Mark Swartz also served prison time and paid $72 million in restitution and fines.

 11. AOL Time Warner accounting fraud $2.5 billion